Comprehensive Faculty Searches: Best Practices

 The search committee

-• The search committee’s membership should be diverse across many dimensions (e.g., career stage, background, field specialization) but should avoid over-taxing any particular faculty for the sake of representation.
+• The search committee’s membership should reflect many dimensions (e.g., career stage, field specialization, experiences and perspectives) but should avoid over-taxing any particular faculty to achieve this.

 • All committee members are responsible for running an expansive search.
-At least one person should be charged with widening the pool of applicants, and all members should have assignments to support this endeavor.
+All members should be charged with efforts to develop and widen the pool of applicants.

 • Agree as a committee on process, plan of action, and delegation of responsibilities.

 • Recruit proactively.
 Develop an ambitious outreach plan.
-This means reaching out to colleagues, deans, chairs, and field leaders to identify a pool of excellent and varied candidates.
+This means reaching out to colleagues, deans, chairs, and field leaders to identify excellent and varied candidates.
 Ask those colleagues to encourage strong candidates to apply.
 If your field’s scholarly association provides information about new job candidates, use it.
 Review the Survey of Earned Doctorates to uncover more previously under tapped potential candidates.
 Reach out directly to promising candidates to make sure they know of the opening and to offer to answer informational questions.
-Recognize that many candidates will have biases about Yale that your outreach can overcome.
+Recognize that many excellent candidates might be reluctant to apply due to biases about Yale: your outreach can help overcome these.

 • Advertise broadly and proactively.
 Advertise not just in popular but also special-interest focused venues.
-This makes a statement to under-contacted faculty, even if they would have seen your ad in another venue.
-Review the list of advertising venues posted by Yale’s https://secretary.yale.edu/equity-and-accessibility
+This makes a statement about your values even if candidates would have seen your ad in another venue.

 Evaluating applications